JIVE-TALK.COM

 The Blues Come to Texas.
 Paul Oliver and Mack McCormick’s Unfinished Book by Alan B. Govenar (ed.)
 (2019)

-Mack McCormick in the 1950s made a name for himself when he compiled and collected massive amounts of field recordings, tape interviews with black musicians from all over Texas and the greater South.
+Mack McCormick in the 1950s made a name for himself when he compiled and collected massive amounts of field recordings and tape interviews with black musicians from all over Texas and the greater South.

 In the late 1950s, both authors, one in the US, one in England, agreed on a common project: to write a book on Texas blues.
 At least, that was the plan.